scripting/river5/README.md

 ### Wordpress powered

-Feed for Wordpress blogs can be generated at `http://www.example.com/?tag=tagname&feed=rss2`.
+Feed for Wordpress blogs can be generated at `http://www.example.com/?tag=tagname&feed=rss2` or `http://example.in/feed/?cat=gsoc-2016`.
+You can read up the documentation here: `https://codex.wordpress.org/WordPress_Feeds#Categories_and_Tags`.
+Add this in a new line to [list/gsoc.txt](https://github.com/planetGSoC/river5/blob/master/lists/gsoc.txt)

+## Workflow for deploying your own planet

+1. Deploy river5 on openshift
+2. Update the URL in github.io repository
+3. To add new feeds to the river, add it to [list/gsoc.txt](https://github.com/planetGSoC/river5/blob/master/lists/gsoc.txt) and push the commit to openshift using git and let it redeploy.